-- (1) The assumed public offering price and underwriting discount corresponds, in respect of the Class A Units, to (i) an assumed public offering price per share of common stock of \$1.32 (\$1.21 net of the underwriting discount), (ii) an assumed public offering price per Series E Warrant of \$0.01 (\$0.009 net of the underwriting discount) and (iii) an assumed public offering price per Series F Warrant of \$0.01 (\$0.009 net of the underwriting discount). - (2) The public offering price and underwriting discount in respect of the Class B Units corresponds to (i) an assumed public offering price per share of Series E Convertible Preferred Stock of \$1.32 (\$1.21 net of the underwriting discount), (ii) an assumed public offering price per Series E Warrant of \$0.01 (\$0.009 net of the underwriting discount) and (iii) an assumed public offering price per Series F Warrant of \$0.01 (\$0.009 net of the underwriting discount). - (3) We have agreed to pay certain expenses of the underwriters in this offering.
+- (1) The assumed public offering price and underwriting discount corresponds, in respect of the Class A Units, to (i) an assumed public offering price per share of common stock of \$1.82 (\$1.67 net of the underwriting discount) and (ii) an assumed public offering price per Series E Warrant of \$0.01 (\$0.009 net of the underwriting discount). - (2) The public offering price and underwriting discount in respect of the Class B Units corresponds to (i) an assumed public offering price per share of Series E Convertible Preferred Stock of \$1.82 (\$1.67 net of the underwriting discount) and (ii) an assumed public offering price per Series E Warrant of \$0.01 (\$0.009 net of the underwriting discount). - (3) We have agreed to pay certain expenses of the underwriters in this offering.
 We refer you to "Underwriting" on page 88 for additional information regarding underwriting compensation.

 The offering is being underwritten on a firm commitment basis.
-We have granted a 45-day option to the underwriters to purchase up to an additional 447,761 shares of common stock and/or Series E Warrants to purchase up to an additional 447,761 shares of common stock and/or Series F Warrants to purchase up to an additional 447,761 shares of common stock from us at the public offering price, less the underwriting discounts payable by us, to cover over-allotments, if any.
-The option may be used to purchase shares of common stock and/or Warrants, or any combination thereof, as determined by the underwriters.
+We have granted a 45-day option to the underwriters to purchase up to an additional 327,868 shares of common stock and/or Series E Warrants to purchase up to an additional 327,868 shares of common stock from us at the public offering price, less the underwriting discounts payable by us, to cover over-allotments, if any.
+The option may be used to purchase shares of common stock and/or Series E Warrants, or any combination thereof, as determined by the underwriters.